nebrius/raspi-io/README.md

 ## Usage

-Using raspi-io inside of Johnny-Five is pretty straightforward, although does take an extra step compared to the Arduino Uno:
+Using raspi-io inside of Johnny-Five is fairly straightforward, although does take an extra step compared to using Johnny-Five on the Arduino Uno:

 ```JavaScript
 const Raspi = require('raspi-io');